heremaps/xyz-documentation/docs/api/devguide/activitylogguide.md

 ## Space configuration

 !!!
-Note "Your account needs access to the XYZ Pro Services."
+Note "Your account needs access to the Data Hub Add-on Services."

 ***